 Helena writes for various contexts, has exhibited video work at the Feminist Media Studio, and composed a soundscape for Echos and Reflections: A co-located audio mapping exchange hosted by the Centre for Mobilities Research at Lancaster University.
 Her audio art is featured in New Adventures in Sound Art’s Deep Wireless 14 radio festival.
 She also co-hosts the Soundscape Show on Vancouver Co-op Radio and volunteers with the Vancouver Tenant’s Union

-Available for: communications consulting, educational coaching, creative education, editing, writing, research, and project organizing
+Available for: project collaboration, communications consulting, educational coaching, creative education, editing, writing, research, and project organizing